miloserdev/openbmc/poky/documentation/toaster-manual/reference.rst

 Understanding Fixture File Format
 ---------------------------------

-Here is an overview of the file format used by the ``oe-core.xml``, ``poky.xml``, and ``custom.xml`` files.
+The following is an overview of the file format used by the ``oe-core.xml``, ``poky.xml``, and ``custom.xml`` files.

 The following subsections describe each of the sections in the fixture